elm/url/README.md

 # Work with URLs

-This library has two modules:
+This library has two primary modules:

   - `Url.Builder` to build URLs for HTTP requests
   - `Url.Parser` to parse URLs for “routing” in single-page apps (SPAs)